Ansicht auf das Plenum von oben

 SPD (Social Democratic Party of Germany)

-The 119 members of the State Parliament are divided into five parliamentary party groupings.
+The 120 members of the State Parliament are divided into six parliamentary party groupings (and one independend).
 Seats are allocated to the parties based on the number of list votes they obtain in the state election.

 Seat Distribution